Privacy Policy

 Introduction

-This Privacy Policy describes how viaGraph B.V. ("viaGraph", "we", "our", or "us"), a private limited company registered in the Netherlands, processes personal data in connection with our website at whisper.security, our customer console at console.whisper.security, and our Model Context Protocol server at mcp.whisper.security (the "MCP Server").
+This Privacy Policy describes how viaGraph B.V. ("viaGraph", "we", "our", or "us"), a private limited company registered in the Netherlands, processes personal data in connection with our website at whisper.security, our customer console at console.whisper.security, our query API at graph.whisper.security, and our Model Context Protocol server at mcp.whisper.security (the "MCP Server").
 "Whisper Security" is the brand under which viaGraph offers these services.

 For the purposes of the EU General Data Protection Regulation (GDPR), viaGraph is the data controller for the personal data described in this Policy.
 Our contact details are at the end of this Policy.